 Don’t ya just love all the little deer and antler designs out there?
 Pinterest is swarming with them and they are so stinking cute that I just knew I needed to design one for a little man!
 Once you download the file, just add the name. (don’t forget to mirror the image since you’ll be using Heat Transfer Vinyl.)

-If you need help adding Heat Transfer Vinyl to a shirt, head to this post to learn how.
-And don’t forget to mirror the images before cutting your vinyl (Ask me why I’ve reminded you a couple times – I will neither confirm nor deny forgetting this step on multiple occasions!)
+Need help adding Heat Transfer Vinyl to a shirt?
+Head to this post to learn how.
+And don’t forget to mirror the images before cutting your vinyl (Ask me why I’ve reminded you a couple of times – I will neither confirm nor deny forgetting this step on multiple occasions!)

-I’d love to see your adorable creations, so be sure to post a picture on my Facebook page or to other social media using #foicreations!
+I’d love to see your adorable creations, so be sure to share them on your favorite social media platform using #footprintsofinspiration.

 Until next time, my friend…..